-Here at TDS we understand that being a landlord is a big responsibility and we’re here to help you understand your legal obligations and help make the process of being a landlord as easy as possible.
+Here at TDS we understand that letting a property is a big responsibility, and we’re here to help you understand your legal obligations and help make the process as easy as possible.

-So in the spirit of Christmas, here are our 12 tips for landlords in the style of the 12 days of Christmas.
+So in the spirit of Christmas, here are our 12 tips to get deposit protection right, in the style of the 12 days of Christmas.

-Protecting a tenant’s deposit is a mandatory part of being a landlord.
-This is to protect both you and your tenant, and there are two different methods of protection available.
+Protecting a tenant’s deposit is a mandatory part of letting a property.
 You can only protect a deposit with a government-approved provider, such as TDS.

-Insured schemes allow landlords to hold the deposit in their own account. and gives the landlord more control over the deposit return at the end of the tenancy.
-Instead landlords pay a small fee per tenancy to guarantee the deposit.
-This fee varies dependant on a number of factors such as deposit value, or if you are eligible for a discount due to professional memberships.
+Insured schemes allow agents and landlords to hold the deposit in their own account and pay a small fee per tenancy to guarantee the deposit.
+This fee varies, dependant on a number of factors such as deposit value, or if you are eligible for a discount due to professional memberships.

-Custodial protection is a free service which offers peace of mind for landlords by holding the deposit on their behalf, meaning that for the duration of the tenancy, both the landlord and the tenant can rest easy knowing the deposit is secured.
+Custodial protection is a free service.
+Tenancy Deposit Scheme holds the deposit for you, meaning that for the duration of the tenancy, both the landlord and the tenant can rest easy knowing the deposit is secured.
 At the end of the tenancy, both parties contact the scheme to release the funds.

 Whichever method you choose you can only protect a deposit with a government-approved provider, such as TDS.

-If you are letting a property on a room-by-room basis with common facilities, the deposit should be protected separately for each tenant and you will not be able to use other tenants’ deposits when against another tenant’s liability.
+If you are letting a property on a room-by-room basis with common facilities, the deposit should be protected separately for each tenant.
+You will not be able to use other tenants’ deposits against another tenant’s liability.

 Communication can often be the difference between a successful tenancy and a disputed deposit return.
 By providing the tenant’s email address to us at the time of deposit registration you will be opening up the doors for communication.

-In our custodial scheme we will send the tenants log in details so that there are no delays in them participating in the deposit repayment process at the end of the tenancy.
+In our custodial scheme, we will send the tenants log in details so that there are no delays in their participating in the deposit repayment process at the end of the tenancy.

 Similarly, in our insured scheme, having an email address will mean that we can gather evidence and communicate with all parties throughout any adjudication.

-A landlord is legally obliged to provide a selection of documents at the beginning of every tenancy.
-We find it easiest to compile a little folder which can be given to each tenant.
+When letting a property, the agent or landlord is legally obliged to provide a selection of documents at the beginning of every tenancy.
 In addition to including mandatory documents such as the energy performance certificate (EPC) and gas safety certificate, many landlords find it useful to include photocopied manuals for any appliances supplied to the tenants (e.g. microwaves).

 A selection of mandatory documents: